-Coaching can take place over the academic year.
-Around 6-8 sessions over a 12-15 month period within a professional setting or a more informal one.
-However, this is not prescriptive and is adaptable to suit the needs of the individual and their circumstances.
-Sessions typically last from around 45 minutes to 2 hours.
+Coaching can take place over the academic year and normally consists of around 6-8 sessions over a 12-15 month period, either within a professional setting or a more informal one.

 For those who have had existing coaching relationships within the organisation, ad-hoc meetings can be scheduled as and when the need arises.

-Specific individual coaching sessions centering on particular circumstances can also be arranged as the need arises.
+Specific individual coaching sessions centring on particular circumstances can also be arranged as the need arises.

 The profiles are used as a means of heightening awareness of professional behavioural habits and tendencies within the working environment.
 Compiled as a result of individuals completing an online evaluator, they can assist in the coaching process by focusing on particular areas identified as strengths and weaknesses within the profile.